andriiSad/weather_app/README.md

 ### Conclusion

-It was a pleasure to complete this test task, I had the opportunity to remind myself of a lot of things that I just forgot in the process of studying.
+It was a pleasure to complete this test task, I had the opportunity to remind myself a lot of things that I just forgot in the process of studying.
 I know this app is not perfect, but I continue to study  and improve my skills every day.
 Thank you for your time, and waiting for a feedback 😊